UN: NK sending chemical weapon supplies to Syria

 The official said that since 2006, "the Security Council has required the DPRK (North Korea) to cease export of arms and related material as well as items relevant to nuclear, ballistic missiles and other weapons of mass destruction-related programs and to fully abandon all weapons of mass destruction programs."

-The UN reports on its North Korea investigation twice a year and does not usually publicize its findings.
-The diplomat, however, said that this update would be released to the public on March 16.
+The UN reports on North Korea are kept secret as they are reviewed by the UN Security Council.
+They are later declared official and made public.
+The diplomat who spoke to CNN said that they expect this report to be released on March 16.

 The New York Times was the first to highlight the link to Syria in the latest report.

-Note: Correction: This story has been updated to note that the UN reports on North Korea are ultimately made public and correctly state the name of the spokesperson for South Korea's Ministry of Foreign Affairs.